unitycoder/TextureLuminanceImportanceSampling/README.md

 ![Preview](preview.jpg)

+Using the per pixel RGB to calculate pixel luminance to importance sample random uniform generated samples over the image.

+## Usage

 Open Scenes/Example and hit play.
-To enable/disable importance sampling, select the Texture gameobject in the scene and toggle "Importance Sampling Enabled" on the component.
+To enable/disable importance sampling, select the Texture GameObject in the scene and toggle "Importance Sampling Enabled" on the component.

 ## Extra information